guynir42/wfast/+util/README.txt

 The +vec sub-package has small utilities for manipulating vectors and matrices.
 It allows conversion between rows, columns and 3rd dimension vectors, inserting rows or columns and printing or comparing sizes of matrices.

+The +series sub-package contains very useful and fast tools for handling time series data like lightcurves.
+Notable mentions include the binning, folding and sysrem (self calibration) functions.

 The +oop sub-package contains powerful tools for using objects.
 The most useful tools are the util.oop.full_copy used to make deep copies of objects